aolivacce/Analyzing-Online-Sports-Retail-Revenue/README.md

-# Analyzing Online Sports Retail Revenue
+# Analyzing and Optimizing Online Sports Retail Revenue

+The goal of the project is to gain insights into the companies' revenue trends and patterns, as well as to identify opportunities for growth and improvement.
+The results of the analysis can then be used to make data-driven decisions about the company's strategy and operations.
 **<br>courtesy of Datacamp.com</br>**

 # Business Task